bogzbonny/yeehaw/_TODO.md

        "non-captured" to the EO which would then need to send the event down to the next z-index... too-much extra complexity compared to just allowing for extra locations
+01. menubar doesn't properly render output on top of element below
+01. ensure that menu will work in a vertical pane where it goes over other content

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^  DONE  ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-01. menubar doesn't properly render output on top of element below

 01. support taffy as a layout structure.
      - I THINK it only makes sense to only use taffy optionally within an